TomCoalfish/Lua-Gamma/README.md

 * You know, I don't really need that at all
 * So it has everything and it is simple
 * Why overcomplicate it when it doesn't have to be so

+# I wrestle with it anyways
+* The Hydra Headed Beast